Grants

 Sonoma County offers a Curbside Chipper Program and accepts residential applications here.
 The service supports residents of unincorporated Sonoma County in creating defensible space around their homes and neighboring roadsides and reduces vegetation along access routes.

-To learn more about the program guidelines and how to apply, property owners in the unincorporated Sonoma County may visit Permit Sonoma’s Curbside Chipper Program webpage:
+To learn more about the program guidelines and how to apply, property owners in the unincorporated Sonoma County may visit Permit Sonoma’s Curbside Chipper Program webpage.

 Past Grants